ChainSafe/game-docs-v2/docs/nft_launchpad/3_tutorial.md

 ## 4. Launch Your NFT Project

-- Once you have minted NFTs for your collection, you can access your collection and NFTs directly into your game using the `GraphQL` API for that project.
+Once you have minted NFTs for your collection, you can access your collection and NFTs directly into your game using the set of APIs provided by the ChainSafe.
+Head over to the [Marketplace API Specification](./../marketplace-api/docs/1_getting_started.md) to know more about how to interact with the NFTs and collections via APIs.
-- You can also list your NFTs in your game and let users buy, sell and trade your NFTs.